JonKing93/pfdf/docs/guide/rasters/intro.rst

 Although you can call the *Raster* constructor on numpy arrays, the resulting object will not have spatial metadata or a NoData value::

+    # Use the constructor on a numpy array
     >>> import numpy as np
     >>> araster = np.arange(100).reshape(5,20)
     >>> raster = Raster(araster)

+    # The created Raster lacks metadata
     >>> raster.nodata
     None
     >>> raster.crs